 - No clear understanding of what it really is

-For the past fifty years, design thinking has been taking shape.
+For the past 50 years, design thinking has been taking shape.
 Until the early 90s, when consulting firm IDEO began using it to solve large business problems, it was largely associated with science and engineering.
 In the corporate world, systemizing and frameworks are applauded so it was not long before design thinking became the newest trend.

 In some ways, design thinking has become a victim of its own popularity, as evidenced by increasing criticism from those in the design community.
 Whether warranted or seen as vogue to go against the grain, the fact that design thinking lacks many of the messy, non-linear elements of the classic design process distinguishes it and sets it apart.